Ma Ying-jeou: Education

 洋法論釣魚台列嶼與東海劃界問題).)
-The doctoral thesis analyzed Sino-Japanese sovereignty conflicts over the Senkaku Islands, focusing on the issue of oil extraction in the East China Sea.
+The thesis analyzed Sino-Japanese sovereignty conflicts over the Senkaku Islands, focusing on the issue of oil extraction in the East China Sea.

 Early career and rise in politics (1981–1996)

 After earning his doctorate, Ma worked as an associate attorney for the Wall Street law firm of Cole and Deitz, a legal consultant for the First National Bank of Boston, and as a researcher at the University of Maryland Law School, all from 1980 to 1981.
 As a researcher at the University of Maryland, College Park under Taiwanese law professor Hungdah Chiu, Ma published some academic papers.
 Articles he wrote in Taiwanese newspapers on communism and Taiwan–United States relations attracted the attention of President Chiang Ching-kuo.
 In September 1981, Ma returned to Taiwan and was introduced by Fredrick Chien to President Chiang Ching-kuo, who appointed Ma as his personal English secretary and interpreter.
 That same year, he became an adjunct associate professor of law at National Chengchi University, a role he remained in until 1998.
 Ma concurrently served as deputy director of the First Bureau of the Presidential Office.
 In 1982, he was named the senior secretary of the Office of the President at the Presidential Office Building.

 At age 38, Ma was named the chairman of the Research, Development and Evaluation Commission under the Executive Yuan—the cabinet's youngest-ever appointee.
 He would go on to serve as deputy head of the Mainland Affairs Council (MAC), a cabinet office responsible for managing Taiwan's relationship with mainland China.
 For his administrative experience and close ties with Chiang, Ma was appointed to multiple KMT party positions after 1984: director of the Mainland Tasks Committee (1988), deputy secretary general of the KMT Central Committee (1990), deputy director of the KMT National Unification Committee (1991), and KMT representative to the National Assembly.
 In 1987, Chiang tasked Ma to produce a memorandum regarding allowing Taiwanese citizens family visits to China; after it was completed, the report was received favorably by high-ranking KMT officials and implemented.
 At the time of Chiang's death in 1988, Ma was leading reform efforts regarding censorship in Taiwan.